hpcraink/fsprj2/README.md

 Now you can use libiotrace like in the following example to send live data to InfluxDB.
 The Token is preconfigured with docker-compose and doesn't have to be changed.
 If you change token, organization name or bucket name you have to reconfigure the data sources in Grafana.

+When _WITH_POSIX_IO_ is activated in cmake you can only use IPv4 addresses for _IOTRACE_DATABASE_IP_.
+When it is disabled name resolution is possible.

 You can use a whitelist to specify which wrappers should be traced when "ALL_WRAPPERS_ACTIVE" in cmake is turned off.

 To trace MPI File-I/O wrappers you have to turn on "WITH_MPI_IO" in ccmake.